RickIsGone/tungsten/README.md

 # Tungsten

-A statically typed compiled language inspired by C++ and Java
+Tungsten is a statically typed compiled language inspired by C++ and Java
 > [!WARNING]
 > the language is still under development and everything is subject to change